scalar-labs/scalar-terraform/docs/postmortems/2021-05-18_ScalarDLNodeAccidentalDeletion.md

 1. On the Azure portal, manually delete the orphaned osdisk `osdisk-scalar-blue-1`.

-2. cd to the azure orchestration directory in [scalar-production-simulated-testing](https://github.com/scalar-labs/scalar-production-simulated-testing).
+2. Move to the scalardl azure terraform directory in [scalar-production-simulated-testing](https://github.com/scalar-labs/scalar-production-simulated-testing).

     ```console
     $ cd scalar-production-simulated-testing/terraform/azure/scalardl